uri-library-data-services/iassist-preview/content/blog/bad-data-examples-appeal.md

 =========================================

-Book:  \"The Obesity Myth\" by Paul Campos might be worth looking at.
+Book:  "The Obesity Myth" by Paul Campos might be worth looking at.
 The first few chapters are all about how questionable studies with relatively small samples have been used to shape health care policy regarding obesity, while larger studies whose methods are less